 To ensure your core body temperature stays in the safe range, avoid workouts that drive up your body heat, such as hot yoga and exercising outside in direct sunlight.

 It’s also recommended that pregnant women stick to moderate exercise.
 You should be out of breath but still able to talk while you are exercising.
+It is easy to use a fitness tracker to make sure your heart rate is not going to high.
 That being said, women who are already accustomed to strenuous exercise may be able to safely continue this during pregnancy with the okay from their doctor.

 Myth #2: You shouldn’t do any weightlifting during pregnancy